googleapis/python-ndb/MIGRATION_NOTES.md

   implemented, as the support in Datastore for these functions has disappeared from GAE to GCP.
 - The `max_memcache_items` option is no longer supported.
+- The `force_writes` option is no longer supported.

 ## Privatization